clowrey/addons/git_pull/DOCS.md

 ## WARNING

-The risk of complete loss is possible.
-Prior to starting this add-on, ensure a copy of your Home Assistant configuration files exists in the Github repository.
-Otherwise, your local machine configuration folder will be overwritten with an empty configuration folder and you will need to restore from a backup.
+The risk of complete loss of your ESPHome configuration is possible.
+Prior to starting this add-on, ensure a copy of your Home Assistant ESPHome configuration files exists in the Github repository.
+Otherwise, your local `/config/esphome` folder will be overwritten with the contents from the git repository and you will need to restore from a backup.

+**Note:** This addon only operates on the `/config/esphome` subdirectory and will not affect any other Home Assistant configuration files.

 ## How to use

-In the configuration section, set the repository field to your repository's clone URL and check if any other fields need to be customized to work with your repository.
+In the configuration section, set the repository field to your ESPHome repository's clone URL and check if any other fields need to be customized to work with your repository.
 Next,